calmm-js/partial.lenses/README.md

 ### <a id="an-array-of-ids-as-boolean-flags"></a> [▶](https://calmm-js.github.io/partial.lenses/#an-array-of-ids-as-boolean-flags) An array of ids as boolean flags

-A case that we have run into multiple times is where we have an array of constant strings such as
+A case that we have run into multiple times is where we have an array of constant strings that we wish to manipulate as if it was a collection of boolean
+flags:

 ```js
 const sampleFlags = ["id-19", "id-76"]
 ```

-that we wish to manipulate as if it was a collection of boolean flags.
 Here is a parameterized lens that does just that:

 ```js
 const flag = id => [L.normalize(R.sortBy(R.identity)),